rjpuzniak/Human_Brain_Albinism_And_Achiasma_Diffusion_And_Functional_MRI_Dataset/README.md

-# CHIASM, The human brain albinism and achiasma MRI dataset
+# CHIASM, the human brain albinism and achiasma MRI dataset
 This repository contains supplementary material for the publication by [Puzniak et al., in preparation](https://doi.org/10.25663/brainlife.pub.9) consisting of scripts for:
 - data uploading,
 - offline preprocessing,